Tracking discontinuities in parameter space: Monodromies in Feynman parameter space

 For simplicity, we work at the level of symbol entries.\footnote{More generally, we could frame the discussion in terms of monodromies.} It is convenient to assume knowledge of the symbol alphabet $\cA$ for a given Feynman integral, $\cA=\{a_k\}$.
 We define subsets $\cA_{\rm (i)}, \cA_{\rm (ii)}, \cA_{\rm (iii)}$ of $\cA$ corresponding to the three conditions above.
 Note that a letter $a_k$ may belong to more than one of the different categories.
 For polylogarithmic integrals, $\cA_{\rm (i)}$ includes the squared masses and the thresholds in all possible momentum channels.

 Let us illustrate which Landau singularities are present for which cuts in our example of the triangle $\I^{\trithree}_{\tri}$.
 Its symbol alphabet\footnote{In our analysis, we prefer to work with polynomial letters where possible.
 It is interesting to consider whether it is preferable to work with the rational combinations of these letters that emerge more naturally from considerations of Landau analysis \cite{Dlapa:2023cvx,He:2024fij}.} is known (for example, from the considerations of diagrammatic coaction \cite{Abreu:2017enx,Abreu:2017mtm} or SOFIA~\cite{Correia:2025yao}) to be $\cA(\I^{\trithree}_{\tri})=\{m_1^2, m_2^2, p^2{-}m_1^2, p^2, m_1^2-m_2^2-p^2, m_1^2-m_2^2\}$ in full dimensional regularization.
 In $\D=4$, the letter $p^2$ is absent, as seen above in Eq.~\eqref{eq:t3-sym-wt2}.
 The behavior of each integration contour as it approaches a potential singularity is summarized in Table \ref{tab:seqdiscT3}.
 We will now explain our observations by focusing on a few entries of the table and showing what happens as the contour is analytically continued through the singularity.
+While the contours originally emerged in the positive orthant, we are now exploring analytic continuations of the contours themselves into different kinematic regions, which can result in moving outside the positive orthant.

 Case (i) above can be seen in the following examples.
-Figure \ref{fig:G11} shows the vanishing of the region $\Gamma_{m_1^2}$ at the singular locus $m_1^2=0$, resulting in the symbol sequence $m_1^2 \otimes m_1^2$.
+Figure \ref{fig:G11} shows the vanishing of the cycle $\Gamma_{m_1^2}$ at the singular locus $m_1^2=0$, resulting in the symbol sequence $m_1^2 \otimes m_1^2$.
 Figure \ref{fig:G21} shows that $\Gamma_{m_2^2}$ is not singular at $m_1^2=0$, explaining the absence of the symbol sequence $m_2^2 \otimes m_1^2$.
 Our interpretation is that the singularity at $m_1^2=0$ is not present when using the integration region corresponding to the discontinuity in $m_2^2$.